CraigKelly/dmk/README.md

   **ignored** for outputs.
 * _clean_ - A list of files to clean.
 These and outputs are the files deleted during a clean.
 You may use glob patterns for these.
-* _explicit_ - Optional, default to false.
-If set to true, the step will run if you specify it on the command line, _or if it is required_ by a step that you specified on the command line.
+* _explicit_ - Optional, defaults to false.
+If set to true, the step will run if you specify it on the command line.
+It will not run by default.
+Any steps required by steps specified on the command line will also run, regardless of their _explicit_ setting.
-* _delOnFail_ - Optional, default to false.
-If the step fails, all output files will be deleted.
+* _delOnFail_ - Optional, defaults to false.
+If set to true and the step fails, then `dmk` will delete all the step's output files.

 The `res` subdirectory contains sample Pipeline files (used for testing), but a quick example would look like: